 This technique helps soothe one’s tension and inner conflict.
 All you have to do is think of relaxing scenes to relax and calm your senses.
 Mentally picture out a green meadow, the beach, the night sky, or any exciting event in your life.
 Doing this helps create a positive vision of yourself, which reassures and comforts you.

 10. Breathe deeply every once in a while.

 From time to time, remember to do long, slow, and deep breaths to detach yourself from any tension instantaneously.
 This technique is called the diaphragmatic breathing or abdominal/belly breathing, which is proven to reduce stress based on a clinical study done in China.
 However, this technique is not recommended for those who have respiratory concerns or heart difficulties.

 The way you see yourself impacts your overall outlook in life, so be kinder to yourself.
 Try to clear out all the unhealthy self-criticisms, doubt, or overthinking—these won’t help you at all.
 Instead, try turning all negative statements to positive and cheer yourself up.
-Think of the reality that sometimes you have no one but yourself.

 Meditation is a form of relaxation; it helps you check on yourself and evaluate your mindset, which gradually results in reduced stress and tension.
 You can try meditating regularly and adding other forms of relaxing techniques to regulate your mental health.
 These ways may include yoga, relaxation massage, or self-reflection time.

 Being grateful for what you have makes you evaluate your existing resources and all the blessings you have right now.
 Recognize the good things happening in your life and be thankful for their existence.
 This creates a positive outlook and empowers you to be more forgiving to yourself.
 It is scientifically proven to reduce stress and have better inner peace.